Tom-Alexander/regression-js/README.md

 const yIntercept result.equation[1];
 ```

-Data is passed into the model as a 2D array.
+Data is passed into the model as an array.
 A second parameter can be used to configure the model.
 The configuration parameter is optional. `null` values are ignored.
 The precision option will set the number of significant figures the output is rounded to.

 ### Configuration options
 Below are the default values for the configuration parameter.